NerdNu/NerdPerf/README.md

 On some Linux distributions, you may need to use the `--recv-only` flag to make `netcat` disconnect when the server closes the socket.

-You can extract specific statistics by specifying a path to `jq`:
+You can extract specific metrics by specifying a path to `jq`:
 ```
 $ nc localhost 12345 | jq .worlds.world.hoppers
 582